Links to forms and petitions, as well as policy and procedure information.

-It's to your advantage to wait until you have a sense of how you are doing in all your courses before you designate one as pass/fail and not all courses can be taken pass/fail.
+It's advised to wait until you have a sense of how you are doing in all your courses before you designate one as pass/fail and not all courses can be taken pass/fail.

-Read the Pass/Fail Option policy details.
+Read the Pass/Fail policy details.

-Read the Fifth Course Option policy details.
+Read the Fifth Course policy details.

 A petition for Independent Study (e.g., 297, 298, 397, 398, 497, 498) should be submitted before the beginning of the semester in which the independent study will be taken, but no later than the last day of drop/add period.

 Carefully read course descriptions for independent studies—departments may have special criteria or deadlines that should be considered.

 Once independent study plans have been discussed with a faculty sponsor, submit the Independent Study form.

 - The proposal will be forwarded to the faculty sponsor for approval.

 - The proposal and faculty sponsor support will be forwarded to the chair for final approval.

 - Once the Registrar's Office receives final approval, we will register students for a unique section, with the faculty sponsor listed as instructor.